DevOpsArts/kubernetes-automated-offline-installation/README.md

 1.Run setup.sh then reboot the server.

-2.Run install.sh to do the installation.
+2.After rebooted,run install.sh to do the installation.

 Node Servers :

 1.Run setup.sh then reboot the server.

-2.Run install.sh to do the installation.
+2.After rebooted,run install.sh to do the installation.

 --------------------------------------------------------------------------------------------------
 Testing an APP,